minipief/pyva/doc/source/geometry_classes.rst

     dist_triu = dist[index]

-Thus, with the indexing trick the number of data is tremendously reduces.
-As the distance is used in many stiffness matrix formula this increases the calculation speed also.
+Thus, with the indexing trick the number of data is tremendously reduced.
+As the distance is used in many stiffness matrix formulas this increases the calculation speed also.
 Finally, the mesh can be plotted with ::

     my_mesh.plot3D(1)